MatLeg25/SuppLine/README.md

    - a)  Clone repository.
    - b)  Open project in Android Studio.
    - c)  Build with Gradle.
-   - d)  Run on your device or emulator
+   - d)  Run on your device or emulator.

 ## Features: